NuGet/NuGet.Client/docs/debugging.md

 The NuGet in Visual Studio experience is scattered across many assemblies as can be seen from the [project overview](project-overview.md).
 Some of the other points are summarized below:

 * Restore operations - [SolutionRestoreWorker](../src/NuGet.Clients/NuGet.SolutionRestoreManager/SolutionRestoreWorker.cs) - All Visual Studio restores start here.
-Currently only a solution restore is possible.
-Depending on the project package management style there are different code paths to look into.
+Currently, only a solution restore is possible.
+Depending on the project package management style, there are different code paths to look into.

 * Package Manager UI operations - All menu items are defined the [NuGetTools.vsct](../src/NuGet.Clients/NuGet.Tools/NuGetTools.vsct).
 The main control for the Package Manager UI is [PackageManagerControl](../src/NuGet.Clients/NuGet.PackageManagement.UI/Xamls/PackageManagerControl.xaml.cs).